saplingjs/sapling-website/docs/permissions.md

 For example, if you wanted to make sure that **only logged-in users** can access your `/account` route, you would define like this:

     {
-        "GET /account": "user"
+        "GET /account": "member"
     }

 It works the same way for controlling access to the data API.
 If you wanted to make sure that **only logged-in users** are able to create reviews, users are able to only edit **their own reviews** (and not be able to edit reviews posted by someone else), and **only admins** are able to edit them, you might create a `permissions.json` like this:

     {
         "POST /data/reviews/*/*": "owner",
-        "POST /data/reviews": "user",
+        "POST /data/reviews": "member",
         "DELETE /data/reviews": "admin"
     }

-The first definition makes sure that users with the `user` role are able to send `POST` requests to the `reviews` model in the data API.
-This precludes those with the `anonymous` role, i.e. users who have not logged in to a valid account.
+The first definition makes sure that users with the `member` role are able to send `POST` requests to the `reviews` model in the data API.
+This precludes those with the `stranger` role, i.e. users who have not logged in to a valid account.
 However, `admin` users will be able to also do this, as all routes remain available to them.

 The second definition makes sure that only users with the `admin` role are able to send a `DELETE` requests to the `reviews` model in the data API.
-This will preclude those with `user` or `anonymous` roles.
+This will preclude those with `member` or `stranger` roles.

 !> Note, that the third definition (`"DELETE /data/reviews"`) will apply to `DELETE` requests to both `/data/reviews` and e.g. `/data/reviews/_id/1`